BrianSigafoos/hugo_site/content/2020-01-12-testing-with_circle-ci.md

 Below is an example CircleCI config that demonstrates how to set up parallelism.
 See `parallelism: 4` in the `test` job.

-It also demostrates how to use the most useful CircleCI 2.1 features: orbs, commands, executors, jobs, workflows, and context.
+It also demonstrates how to use the most useful CircleCI 2.1 features: orbs, commands, executors, jobs, workflows, and context.

 Tip: to save time, download the